HASwitchPlate/openHASP-docs/docs/commands.nl.md

 ## wakeup

-Obsolete, use the `idle off` command instead
+Deprecated, use the `idle off` command instead

 ## output[x]